davidicus/kick-init/readme.md

 ##Usage
 Drastically reduce the time it take to spin up a new project.
 Even with a starter boilerplate the time you spend setting it up for a new project can add up.
-With kick-init a single command will have your starter project up and running in under a minute.
+With kick-init a single command will have your starter project up and running in a matter of minutes.

 ## Install